-You may also be able to get better deals on some of your essential expenses.
-Review things like your energy, broadband and phone bills to make sure you have good deals compared to what’s available.
-Even if you’re in the middle of a contract, if you find a better deal online and call your supplier you may be able to negotiate a better rate.
+You may also be able to find better deals on some of your essential expenses.
+Review things like your energy, broadband and phone bills, to see where you could save money.

-Based on Government support and any other income you may have coming in, how much will you have to spend a month?
+Based on government support and any other income you may have coming in, work out how much you will have to spend each month.

 You may also be able to get refunds for any school trips, holidays or events you had booked that have been cancelled.
-Even if you booked a holiday and don’t have travel insurance, you may be entitled to compensation if you paid using a credit card.
-If you are able to get refunds, you could try to set this money aside as a buffer for any unexpected costs over the next few months.
+If you don’t have travel insurance, you may still be entitled to compensation if you paid using a credit card.
+Any refunds you recieve could act as a buffer for any unexpected costs over the next few months.

-Now you have a clear picture of what you’ll be spending on a monthly basis and the money you’ll have coming in, will you be able to cover your costs for the next 3-6 months?
+Once you have a clear picture of your expenses, and the money you’ll have coming in, will you be able to cover your costs for the next 3-6 months?

-If you’re confident you will be able to manage on this new budget, you can use any money you’re able to save to build an emergency fund.
+Feeling confident you will be able to manage on this new budget?
+You can use any money you’re able to save to build an emergency fund.

-If you’re concerned you won’t have enough money and you have any savings, now could be a good time to use them to help you make ends meet.
-For example, if you have a fixed rate savings account, you may be able to access your money early without a charge.
+If you’re concerned you won’t have enough money, it's okay.
+Now could be a good time to dip into your savings (if you have any).
+For example, if you have a fixed-rate savings account, you may be able to access your money early, without a charge.

 There are several government organisations and charities who can provide help and give independent advice about managing money.
 You can find out about free independent money advisers in your area from:

 The following helpline services can offer help and advice: